pippinbarr/combat-at-the-movies/process/to-do.md

 - ~~Player and other tank in empty screen~~

 - Monolith appears after a delay
-- Player touches monolith (music cue?) disappears and player can shoot
+- Player touches monolith then it disappears and player can shoot
 - Player shoots opponent and that's all she wrote
 - Instruction: EVOLVE
-- Winning: something...
+- Winning: something...?
+- Timeout: should that happen?
+YOU DIDN'T TOUCH THE MONOLITH?
+YOU DIDN'T WIN AT EVOLUTION???
 - Sound for non-firing (maybe just a click)
 - Music pre-monolith to announce its arrival?
+- Visible dividing line as the river?
+(Collides for both tanks)
-- Make AI tank stay on its side
+- Make AI tank stay on its side (see previous)

 # Au Hasard Balthazar (Donkey)

 - ~~Draw the rotations frame by frame~~
 - ~~Fix the broken walls~~
 - ~~Make Balthazar wander around~~

-- Timer
+- ~~Timer~~
-- Instruction: Ummmm
+- ~~__BALTHAZAR IS JUST A DONKEY__ Instruction: Ummmm~~
-- Kill Balthazar ending: YOU KILLED BALTHAZAR
+- ~~Kill Balthazar ending: YOU KILLED BALTHAZAR~~
-- Timer ending: ?
+- ~~__LIFE GOES ON__ Timer ending: ?~~

+- Improve instruction and timer endings?
+- Change Balthazar to not go upside down?
+- Alter movement code to use pure random movement?

 # Rashomon